jameshughes89/cs102/src/site/lab10.rst

 This lab focuses on the sorts discussed in :doc:`topic 25 </topic25>`.

 Below is some base code to start from.
+You will need to ``import java.util.Random;``.

 .. code-block:: java